• Skip to primary navigation

 • If using wooden bamboo skewers, soak the skewers for 10 minutes so they don't burn when broiling.
 Turn on the broiler while skewering the lamb chunks and onions.

-• Remove the marinated lamb from the oven.
-Skewer the lamb chunks and onion petals alternating lamb and onion.
+• Peel and quarter an onion.
+Separate the onion pieces.
+Skewer the marinated lamb chunks and onion petals alternating lamb and onion.

 • Place the skewers on a broiling pan.